xthemadgenius/btcrec-cli/docs/Creating_and_Using_AddressDB.md

 **Examples to Reproduce**

-If you want to run some tests against an AddressDB, there are for test DBs that are in the [./btcrecover/test](https://github.com/3rdIteration/btcrecover/tree/p2wpkh-p2sh/btcrecover/test) folder of this project.
+If you want to run some tests against an AddressDB, there are for test DBs that are in the [./btcrecover/test/test-addressdbs](https://github.com/3rdIteration/btcrecover/tree/master/btcrecover/test/test-addressdbs) folder of this project.
 Basically they are small because they only contain 24hr hours worth of addresses from each block.
 (They were created with the --blocks-startdate and enddate arguments)

 You can run a test using one of these databases with the command:

-   `python seedrecover.py --no-dupchecks --addr-limit 2 --bip32-path "m/44'/28'/1'/0" --big-typos 1 --addressdb ./btcrecover/test/addresses-VTC-Test.db
+   `python seedrecover.py --no-dupchecks --addr-limit 2 --bip32-path "m/44'/28'/1'/0" --big-typos 1 --addressdb ./btcrecover/test/test-addressdbs/addresses-VTC-Test.db --wallet-type bip39
 `

 And the seed with the number 1 instead of the first word...